 Now, if I really believed that Hell was real, death was certain, and Jesus was the only hope for humanity, I would spend every waking hour telling this to others.
 I would live simply and spend my money on making sure this message got out to the world.
 I would not waste one moment of my time with the frivolous things of this world, using that time to witness to others.

 Surely, if what Evangelicals say they believe is true, the message JESUS SAVES is the most important message ever given to humanity.

-Easter is the Christian proclamation that Jesus, the son of God, died on the cross for our sin and on the third day rose again from the dead conquering death and hell.
+Easter is the Christian proclamation that Jesus, the son of God, died on the cross for human sin and on the third day rose again from the dead conquering death and Hell.
 Truly there is VICTORY IN JESUS.

 And all the people said, Amen.

 So, explain something to me.
 Be honest.

 Why is it that most Evangelicals LIVE like what I wrote above is a complete falsehood?